-- 11.1.1 General. - A. Nothing in this section allows for the disclosure of information in violation of the Privacy Act or destruction of documents unless that destruction is in accordance with applicable records retention schedules, regulations and laws. - B. The NDC shall maintain records for each certified NOAA Diver, including, but not limited to: - 1) Evidence of certification level; - 2) Training; - 3) Dive logs; - 4) Results of current physical examination; - 5) Reports of disciplinary actions by the NDCSB; - 6) First aid, CPR, including adult AED, and oxygen delivery certifications; and - 7) Other pertinent information deemed necessary by the NDCSB. - 11.1.2 Unit Training Log.
+- A. Nothing in this section allows for the disclosure of information in violation of the Privacy Act or destruction of documents unless that destruction is in accordance with applicable records retention schedules, regulations and laws. - B. The NDC shall retain only the current certifications for each certified NOAA diver (when a diver becomes permanently inactive, certs, records and data will be submitted to NARA to be retained for 75 years), including, but not limited to: - 1) Evidence of certification level; - 2) Training; - 3) Dive logs; - 4) Results of current physical examination; - 5) Reports of disciplinary actions by the NDCSB; - 6) First aid, CPR, including adult AED, and oxygen delivery certifications; and - 7) Other pertinent information deemed necessary by the NDCSB.

+11.1.2 Unit Training Log.